-Table 8 shows the AIC and AIC weights for the individual-level diffusion fits. the spatiotemporal diffusion model is preferred for all five participants, although the difference in quality of fit is smaller between the flat gradient model and the spatiotemporal gradient model for Participant 1 than for the other participants.
+Table 8 shows the AIC and AIC weights for the individual-level diffusion fits.
+The fit statistics support our qualitative comparison of the models: the spatiotemporal diffusion model is preferred for all five participants, although the difference in quality of fit is smaller between the flat gradient model and the spatiotemporal gradient model for Participant 1 than for the other participants.

 Table 8